grpc/proposal/A3-channel-tracing.md

 ## Proposal

-To support channel tracing, implementations will use a dedicated _Tracing object_ that is owned by each channel and subchannel.
-We will add an API that allows library users to retrieve all of the _Tracing object's_ data for the channel in a language idiomatic way.
+To support channel tracing, implementations will use a dedicated _Channel trace_ that is owned by each channel and subchannel.
+All of the data will be exposed via the [channelz service](A14-channelz.md).
+Implementations MAY add an API that allows library users to retrieve all of the _Tracing object's_ data for the channel in a language idiomatic way.
 Implementations must expose a toggle for this behavior (for example, C++ will add a new channel argument, GRPC_ARG_CHANNEL_TRACING).

-Since the tracing objects may consume large amounts of space, care must be taken to prevent the _Tracing object_ from using too many resources. gRPC implementations should allow limiting the number of _Trace events_ retained to a global maximum, as well as a per channel or subchannel maximum.
+Since the tracing objects may consume large amounts of space, care must be taken to prevent the _Channel trace_ from using too many resources. gRPC implementations must allow limiting the number of _Trace events_ retained to a per channel or subchannel maximum.
+Once the maximum is reached, a new _Trace event_ will overwrite the oldest _Trace event_.

-Implementations must keep the _Trace data_ for a subchannel until the _Trace event_ signaling that subchannel's destruction is overwritten or garbage collected in the last parent channel to reference it.
-After that point, implementations are free to use an appropriate garbage collection algorithm to reclaim the memory that the subchannel's _Tracing object_ was holding.
+The _Channel trace_ for a given channel or subchannel must be maintained as long as there are any _Trace events_ that refer to the channel or subchannel.
+After the last _Trace event_ that refers to the channel or subchannel is removed, the _Channel trace_ for that channel or subchannel may be cleaned up.

 ## Format of Exported Data